Newtown, New South Wales: Local

 Newtown is divided between Inner West Council and City of Sydney local government areas.

 State

-Newtown was predominantly in the State electoral district of Marrickville, which was represented by the then deputy Premier Andrew Refshauge until his resignation on 10 August 2005.
+Newtown was predominantly in the state electoral district of Marrickville, which was represented by the former deputy Premier Andrew Refshauge until his resignation on 10 August 2005.
 The resulting by-election, held on 17 September 2005 was won by Carmel Tebbutt.
-Prior to the 2015 NSW State Election, the electoral district of Newtown was recreated, which had previously existed but had been abolished after the 1950 election.
-Newtown now resides in this district.
+Prior to the 2015 NSW State Election, the electoral district of Newtown was recreated, which had previously existed but was abolished after the 1950 election.
+The majority of Newtown now resides in this district.
+The seat is currently held by Jenny Leong of the Greens.

 Federal

 Federally, Newtown lies partly in the electorate of Grayndler, represented by Anthony Albanese of the ALP, and partly in the electorate of Sydney, represented by Tanya Plibersek, also of the ALP.

 Both electorates saw strong Green votes in the 2001 election, and it was expected the Green candidates, rather than the Liberal Party, would provide the main opposition to the ALP in the 2004 election, although the Liberals ultimately did narrowly retain their lead over the Greens in these electorates.